matloff/fasteR/README.md

 6 57.70413   11 100   1       0       0
 ```

-Here we use **load()** to input the data.
-This a function will be
+Here we use **load** to input the data, which was stored in R's
-explained in [Lesson 16](#less10), but for now, the point is that this
+compressed form.
+This a function will be explained in [Lesson
-was necessary to preserve the R factor structure of some of the
+16](#less10), but for now, the point is that this was necessary to
-variables.
+preserve the R factor structure of some of the variables.

 Here **educ** and **occ** are codes, for levels of education and
 different occupations.
 For now, let's not worry about the specific